samveen/MC7710_driver_builder/Readme.md

 This is the preliminary framework I wrote up to atleast automate the process of building and installing the modules.
 Future TODO is to do Full DKMS-ization of the build.

+# Before Anything Else

+The Sierra sources require the kernel include file `linux/memcontrol.h` to be edited in different ways depending on the kernel version the module is being built against.
+This framework edits the code expecting that the kernel version being used is `5.0.0` or greater.

 # Licensing

 - All driver code is copyright of their respective owners under their licensing